In this post, we will cover different types of bean scopes in Spring Framework. We will cover different Spring Bean Scopes with their use case.

 Rest of the bean scopes,

 are only available in the web-aware application.
-They need some minor configurations before we can define and use these scopes in our application.
+They need minor configurations before we can define and use these scopes in our application.

-If you are not using Spring’s DispactherServlet, you need to configure org.springframework.web.context.request.RequestContextListener in your application. you can use web.xml or Spring WebApplicationInitializer for Servlet 3.0+.
+If you are not using Spring’s DispactherServlet, you need to configure org.springframework.web.context.request.RequestContextListener in your application. you can use a web.xml or Spring WebApplicationInitializer for Servlet 3.0+.

 Spring container will create a new instance of request scope bean for each and every HTTP request.